|Australasian Language Technology Workshop 2013|

 We welcome submissions on any topic that is of interest to the LT community, and particularly encourage submissions that broaden the scope of our community through the consideration of practical LT applications and through multi-disciplinary research.
 We also specifically encourage submissions from industry.

-This year, reviewing of papers will be double-blind.
+Reviewing of papers will be double-blind.
 Therefore, the paper must not include the authors' names and affiliations.
 Furthermore, self-references that reveal the author's identity, e.g., "We previously showed (Smith, 1991) ...", must be avoided.
 Instead, use citations such as "Smith (1991) previously showed ...".
 Papers not conforming to these requirements will be rejected without review.

 The full proceedings volume will have an ISSN and will be published online on the ACL anthology website as well as the website of the Australasian Language Technology Association (ALTA).